lcx366/STAREXTRACTOR/README.md

 >>> print(sources)
 >>> # <Source object: NUM = 26 OFFSET = [511.5 511.5] EDGEMASK = True PHOT = 'DAO'>
 ```
+Compared with Aperture Photometry and PSF Photometry, DAOPHOT Photometry finds one more source.

 ### Show the extracted sources in image